Ilustration

 Space Graf is a short comic about a time when me and my homie went to the freight train yards to paint our names on trains decades ago.
 Just a colored pencil and an ink pen.
 I’m not trying to make the greatest illustration, just trying to finish a comics.
 Even if its 1 page long.

 Whats this?
-I’ve had fits and starts with comics over the years.
+I’ve had fits and starts with comics since 2007.
 In 2016 I started working on an epic graphic novel and it was too much, I couldn’t finish.
-So I took a break and began doing mini comics (shorter more manageable stories) so I could do the most important part; finish them.
+So I took a break and began doing mini comics in 2021 (shorter more manageable stories) so I could do the most important part; finish them.
 This is a continuation of that.
+My accountability partner is my cousin and artist; Zhanne Easter.

 Dig this?
 Check out some of my other comics